soufiane-ezzemany/DevOps-IMT-FIL/README.md

 - all necessary files and directories have to be copied in the container

 Port mapping:
 `5000` is used inside the container (see Python code).
-Each instance of vote will use the external port `500x` where `x` is the instance number
+No port has to be exposed as the Nginx service is the entry point.

 Healthcheck: